Auditing and Compliance: Best Practices for Canadian Companies

 Keep All Receipts and Invoices: Document all business transactions, including expenses, income, and investments.

-Organized Financial Records: Maintain organized books.
-This can include ledgers, journals, and financial statements.
+Organized Financial Records: Maintain organized books, including ledgers, journals, and financial statements, to simplify tax filing and ensure accurate tax return preparation.

 Deductions and Credits